21 Benefits of olive oil for health

 II) Unsaturated Fatty Acid

-These are liquid at room temperature.
+These are liquids at room temperature.

 Can you explain their types?

-Following are the types of unsaturated fats or fatty acids.
+Following are the types of unsaturated fats, or fatty acids.

 a) Monounsaturated fatty acid